 Brenda Finucane, MS, CGC

-is the NFXF Genetics Consultant, a member of the NFXF’s Scientific and Clinical Advisory Committee, and serves as the associate director of Geisinger Health System’s Autism and Developmental Medicine Institute in Lewisburg, PA.
+Brenda Finucane is the genetics consultant for NFXF and a member of its Scientific and Clinical Advisory Committee.
+She also serves as the associate director of Geisinger Health System’s Autism and Developmental Medicine Institute in Lewisburg, Pennsylvania.